 Forensic Psychology Centre Expert Services

-The following list contains examples of the type of instructions we undertake:
+Following are examples of the types of instructions we undertake:

 - Competence to stand trial & suggestibility

 - Sentencing & mitigation